BaddMann/docs/zentral-tutorial.md

 ```

 A multitude of things in IT are way easier to follow visually along with documentation.
-We hope to help you get started, stay up date with Zentral, know about accompanied technologies - with a step by step Video Tutorial - as a base component of this tutorial.
-We think it's exciting to watch a full walk thru, at least will help you for to explore osquery /  santa quickly and hope very much to get you started with Zentral in the future.
+We hope to help you get started, stay up date with Zentral, know about accompanied technologies - with a step by step Video Tutorial delivered as a base component of this tutorial.
+We think it's exciting to watch a full walk thru, at least will help you to explore osquery / santa quickly, and finally hope very much to get you started to work with, contribute and follow along Zentral in the future.

-If you can't wait any longer [start a 17 episode video tutorial here](<https://goo.gl/S4o8KF>) - please don't forget to review our summary section below, especially if you need to jump into specific topics like osquery or client enrollment.
+If you can't wait any longer [start a 17 episode video tutorial here](<https://goo.gl/S4o8KF>) - please don't forget to review our summary section below, especially if you'd need to jump into specific topics like learning more on osquery or how to do a quick client enrollment for a technology covered.

 ##### Pre-requisites
 - Prepare a 3rd party Signed TLS/SSL certificate (mandatory) - [Details](https://github.com/zentralopensource/docs/blob/master/zentral-tutorial-ref.md) and [Video \#00](<https://www.youtube.com/watch?v=01J3HPrZ-04>)